ProfDrLuigi/wire/README.md

 	open -l USER -p PASSWORT -P PORT URL nick YOUR_NAME
 	status YOUR_STATUS
-	icon /home/YOUR_USER/.wirebot/PICTURE.png
+	icon /home/YOUR_USER/.wire/PICTURE.png

-If you want to know the available commands of the wirebot type
+If you want to know the available commands of the wire type

 	/help

 in the Chat Main window.

 If you got/send a msg you can cycle through the windows with:

-	ctrl+n / ctrl+p

-#### 7. Control wirebot:

-	Usage:  wirebotctl [COMMAND]

-	COMMAND:
-	start			Start wirebot
-	stop			Stop wirebot
-	restart			Restart wirebot
-	screen			Join screen session (To exit session press ctrl+a and than d) watch/nowatch		Switch filewatching on/off
-	status			Show the status
-	config			Show the configuration

-	join_on			Activate greeting if user joined server join_off		Deactivate greeting if user joined server

-	leave_on		Activate greeting if user leaved server leave_off		Deactivate greeting if user leaved server

-	wordfilter_on		Activate wordfilter
-	wordfilter_off		Deactivate wordfilfter

-	common_reply_on		Activate talkativeness
-	common_reply_off	Deactivate talkativeness

-	rssfeed_on		Activate RSS Newsfeed
-	rssfeed_off		Deactivate RSS Newsfeed

-By Prof. Dr. Luigi
-Original by Rafaël Warnault <dev@read-write.fr>

-If you want to extent the wirebot with functions you can edit wirebot.sh in your .wirebot Directory.

 ### Troubleshootings